 US Fish & Wildlife Service

-Contracting and Grants

-Services
+Contracting & Grant Services

 1875 Century Blvd

 Atlanta, GA 30345

 - 9. Payment Due Dates: All bills will have a payment due date 60 days after the date of issuance.
 If payment cannot be made before the 60 days expire, then a 30-day extension, with oral or written justification, may be requested. - 10.
 Disputed Billings: Written notice that a bill is contested will be mailed to the billing agency within 60 days of issuance of the final bill, and will fully explain the area of dispute.
 Contested items will be resolved not later than 60 days following receipt of written notice.
-The uncontested
+The uncontested portion of the bill will be paid and a new bill will be issued for the contested amount. - 11.
 Payments: Payments will refer to the bill number and incident name and will be sent to the appropriate billing address.

-Federal Agency Project Agreement No.
+Federal Agency Project Agreement No. (a)

-Cooperator Project Agreement No.
+Cooperator Project Agreement No. (b)

-(b)